Miguel-Hernandez1/affirmations-widget/README.md

 - 10-question personalization quiz covering 8 life areas (career, relationships, health, money, confidence, mindfulness, creativity, purpose)
 - Scoring algorithm that matches affirmations to your profile by category, style, tone, and length
-- Date-seeded daily pick — the same affirmation shows all day, then rotates
+- Date-seeded daily pick; the same affirmation shows all day, then rotates
 - Minimal, calm design with no clutter between you and your affirmation
 - iOS home screen widget via the free Scriptable app *(coming soon)*